Distillation of Indistinguishable Photons

 meaning huge numbers of photons are required to distill a single purer one (for $n=2,3,4,5,6$, one requires on average 8, 42, 341, 4369, 93206 photons respectively).

-The introduced scheme of the present work, as we will show, can distill a single purer photon using 9 noisy photons, with error reduction approaching $\epsilon \rightarrow \epsilon/3$ in the asymptotic limit of `small' $\epsilon$ (in App.~\ref{sect:n_4_circ} we additionally outline a circuit which uses 16 photons with error reduction scaling as $\epsilon/4$).
-We will compare our main protocol with the SB approach for $n=2,3$, since we deem larger $n$ as too resource heavy for any practical cases.
-Our scheme overcomes two issues identified by SB in their protocol, namely we achieve higher success probabilities, and do not require explicit multiple photon subtraction.
-Eventually we believe a hybrid scheme can be invoked, as in regimes of high error, the SB scheme can outperform the present approach, whereas at lower errors, our scheme is more efficient.
+Our scheme overcomes two issues identified by SB in their protocol, namely we achieve higher success probabilities (and therefore use fewer photons), and do not require explicit multiple photon subtraction\citedfn{bleed-note}.
+Eventually we believe a hybrid scheme can be invoked, as in regimes of higher error, the SB scheme can outperform the present approach, whereas at lower errors, our scheme is most efficient.
 We will discuss this in the \hyperlink{sect:results}{Results} section.

-\hypertarget{sect:theory}{\textit{Theory--}} An arbitrary single photon state can be written as a sum over modes:
+\hypertarget{sect:theory}{\textit{Theory--}} An arbitrary single photon state can be written as a sum over modes \cite{photon_modes, mode_structure}:

 The term after the first equals sign represents the explicit representation over the polarization ($s$ being e.g. horizontal $h$ or vertical $v$) and frequency ($\omega$) domains, and going to the second equals sign we have picked a countable orthonormal basis in the separable Hilbert space to represent the continuous degrees of freedom (and absorbed the $s$ index into the new sum).
 The state $|\mathbf{0}\rangle$ is the vacuum state, and $\hat{a}^\dag_i$ creates a photon in the $i$'th mode, where for now we use the explicit state representation $\hat{a}_i^\dag |\mathbf{0}\rangle=|\psi_i\rangle$.
 By construction, these basis states are orthogonal $\langle \psi_i|\psi_j\rangle = \delta_{ij}$, and the amplitudes $c_i \in \mathbb{C}$ square sum to 1: $\sum_i |c_i|^2=1$.